Texas Diminished Value Claims

 Pasadena State Bank v.
 Isaac, 228 S.W.2d 127 (Tex.
 Civ.
 App.
 1950)

-Texas courts have reaffirmed that the purpose of compensatory damages is to place the injured party in the position they would have occupied had the injury not occurred.
-When repairs alone fail to accomplish that result, damages must account for the remaining economic loss, including any proven reduction in market value caused by the injury.
+Texas courts reaffirmed here that compensatory damages exist to put the injured party back in the position they'd have occupied without the injury.
+When repairs don't fully accomplish that, damages have to account for the remaining economic loss — including any proven drop in market value.

 Exxon Corp. v.
 Middleton, 613 S.W.2d 240 (Tex.
 1981)